 If You’re Skiing & Snowboarding

 “For skiing, you want to have strong legs, core, and cardiovascular system,” says Peloton Bike and Tread instructor Matt Wilpers.
 Matt recommends a training program of Power Zone cycling classes, running classes with a pre-run warmup, and legs and core strength classes.
 “My main concern is that it’s colder and thus takes longer to warm your body up for a workout.
 Make sure you give yourself ample time to warm-up for every workout so that you don’t injure yourself by pulling a muscle,” Matt says, noting that all of these classes will give you 10-15 minutes to fully warm up.
-Stretching and foam-rolling are also key for avoiding injury, and are available on Peloton Digital as well.
+Stretching and foam-rolling are also key for avoiding injury, and are available on the Peloton App as well.
 Peloton Tread instructor Olivia Amato notes that hydration can be a key concern because we don’t get as thirsty when it’s cold, so it’s easy to get dehydrated.
 Set a reminder and carry a reusable water bottle to make sure you’re getting enough water!

 If You’re Skating or Sledding